**Siblings of therapy riders may register to ride in classes to promote family focused activities**

 The riding instructor is certified through the Canadian Therapeutic Riding Association (CanTRA).
 We are limited to a mounting block for mounting riders onto horses.
 Due to our limitations in equipment, riders must physically be able to step up on the mounting block with assistance from the instructor, and mount the horse.
 Riders must also be able to maintain an upright sitting position for the hour long lesson.

 Therapeutic riding generally requires 2-3 volunteers per rider in the form of leaders and side walkers.
-We encourage parents to sidewalk during their child's riding lesson.
+We encourage parents to lead or sidewalk during their child's riding lesson.
 Sidewalker's support, and help the rider as needed to perform the lesson tasks, and its a great way for parents to be part of their children's activities.
+We provide training.

 **All riders must be wearing covered footwear with a heel (approx 1-1.5 inches), and must wear a riding helmet (ASTM/SEI certified equestrian helmet), these can be purchased at G&E Pharmacy in Edmonton (Least expensive I have found), or we have some available to use.
 Bike Helmets are not acceptable**